 Professor Emeritus of Anthropology

-Thomas Fredrik Weybye Barth (born 1928) is a Norwegian social anthropologist who has published several ethnographic books with a clear formalistic view.
-He is professor in the Department of Anthropology at Boston University, and has previously held professorships at the University of Oslo, the University of Bergen (where he founded the Department of Social Anthropology), Emory University and Harvard University.
+Thomas Fredrik Weybye Barth (22 December 1928-24 January 2016) was a Norwegian social anthropologist who has published several ethnographic books with a clear formalistic view.
+He was a professor in the Department of Anthropology at Boston University, and had previously held professorships at the University of Oslo, the University of Bergen (where he founded the Department of Social Anthropology), Emory University and Harvard University.

 Barth was the editor of Ethnic Groups and Boundaries (1969) in which he outlines an approach to the study of ethnicity which focuses on the on-going negotiations of boundaries between groups of people.
 Barth’s view is that such groups are not discontinuous cultural isolates, or logical a prioris to which people naturally belong.

-Barth wants to part with anthropological notions of cultures as bounded entities, and ethnicity as primordialist bonds, replacing it with a focus on the interface between groups.
+Barth wanted to part with anthropological notions of cultures as bounded entities, and ethnicity as primordialist bonds, replacing it with a focus on the interface between groups.

 Ethnic Groups and Boundaries, therefore, is a focus on the interconnectedness of ethnic identities.
 Barth writes (p.
 9): “[…] categorical ethnic distinctions do not depend on an absence of mobility, contact and information, but do entail social processes of exclusion and incorporation whereby discrete categories are maintained despite changing participation and membership in the course of individual life histories.”
 Furthermore, Barth accentuates that group categories – i.e. ethnic labels – will most often endure even when individual members move across boundaries or share an identity with people in more than one group.

-Barth is a member of the Norwegian Academy of Science and Letters.
+Barth was a member of the Norwegian Academy of Science and Letters.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1997.